DaveParillo/cisc192-reader/src/chapter8/structures_as_parameters.rst

          - [ ] ``(-7.0, -2.0)``

-           - Take a close look at the Coordinate struct.
+           - Take a close look at the coordinate struct.

    .. tb-tab:: Q3